 Watercolor Flower Blobs

-Yes, that’s right “exercise can be as easy as making watercolor blobs.
+Yes, that’s right “exercise” can be as easy as making watercolor blobs.
 My friend Ann Goodpasture created the adjacent painting by starting with blobs of color and then adding definition using only a black micron pen.

 Supplies required:

-- minimum of 140 weight watercolor paper (Strathmore, Arches).
+• Minimum of 140 weight watercolor paper (Strathmore, Arches).
 Comes in cold or hot press.
 Cold press paper is more textured; hot press smoother.

--Watercolor paints.
+• Watercolor paints.
 There are three grades of watercolor paints- children’s, students, and artist grades.
 Student grade is fine for this exercise.
 (Winsor & Newton, Schmincke

--watercolor brushes.
-Beginner brushes like Princeton or Winsor& Newton are fine.
+• Watercolor brushes.
+Beginner brushes like Princeton

 Watercolor techniques: